aaliGit-1/Company-Q/README.md

 # Company-Q
 Practice Questions <br>
 Questions asked by Company during Placements<br>
+Eygds1: Count number of Anagrams<br>
+>Check whether the elements in the array is anagram or not.
+If yes, then count how many anagrams are present in the array.<br>
+Input: Array: {'abc','bca','cdf'}<br>
+Output: 2<br>

+Eygds2: Traingle Equality Triplet<br>
+Count the number of triplets present and those triplet can only become valid if it satisfies the Triangle Equality.
+Triangle Equality means the sum of the two elements is greater than the third element.
+Note: Triplet must contain numbers in ascending order.<br>
+Input: Array: {3, 3, 4, 5}<br>
+Output: 1<br>

 UST_PQ: Nearest Smaller Tower<br>
 >Given an array representing the heights of towers, the task is to find, for each tower, the index of the nearest tower that is shorter than it.
 The search for a shorter tower can be performed by looking to the left and right sides of each tower.<br>
 Input : Array : {4, 8, 3, 5, 3} <br>